trdischat/fvtt/patches/README.md

 # FVTT Patches
 Module to apply the following patches to Foundry VTT:

-## patchFog
-* Allow GM to see through the FOW.
-* Allow the GM to see all tokens on the canvas.

 ## patchSound
 * Apply volume easing to the selected volume level of a sound effect.
 * Only display playlists to the GM.